coderefinery/TTT4HPC_Interactive/content/Data_sync.md

 :::{demo} Demonstration of rsync

 Syncing a directory from one place to another.
-Show Unison from command line without profiles
+Show rsync from command line
 :::

-:::{exercise} rsync
+:::{exercise} Exercise: rsync

 1. Install rsync if you don't already have it (It is in all package managers on Linux.
 It's default on MacOS.
-I'm not sure the best option on Windows.
+I'm not sure the best option on Windows, but it is possible.
 And it's almost certainly on any HPC cluster out there.)

 Do the following, and as your assignment, save all of the console log.